Home

 The Burrup Peninsula

-The Burrup Peninsula (or Murujuga) is a unique ecological, spiritual and archaeological area since it possibly contains the world’s oldest, largest and most important collections of petroglyphs and ancient rock carvings.
+The Burrup Peninsula (or Murujuga) is a unique ecological, spiritual and archaeological area containing the world’s oldest, largest and most important collections of petroglyphs and ancient rock carvings.

 The Burrup Peninsula is located on the north-western coast of Western Australia on the Dampier Archipelago.